apache/rocketmq-clients/docs/workflow.md

 <img src="./artwork/message_publishing_in_producer.png" width="70%">
 </div>

-The publishing process is as follows:
+The publishing procedure is as follows:

 1. Check if topic route is cached before or not.
 2. If topic route is not cached, then try to fetch it from server, otherwise go to step 4.